Blockchains/mStable-tech-challenges/dapp-developer/README.md

 worry if you're new to the game either, we just want to see is how you solve problems and innovate while interacting with Ethereum.

-We really like to see clean, innovative interfaces and well written, modular and strongly typed code code.
+We really like to see clean, innovative interfaces and well written, modular and strongly typed code.

-**Want a real world task**?
-Feel free to complete an issue listed by our team on the [mStable-app](https://github.com/mstable/mstable-app/issues) instead.
+**Like the real world better?** Feel free to complete an issue with the tag `challenge` listed by our team on the [mStable-app](https://github.com/mstable/mstable-app/issues) instead.

 # Task